Therena/ConEmuIntegration/README.md

 See the [changelog](CHANGELOG.md) for changes and roadmap.

+## System Requirements

+- Visual Studio 2015 or Visual Studio 2013
+- Insstalled or portable version of ConEmu
+- ConEmu build 151201 or higher is required
+- ConEmu x86 version has to be used (x64 version isn't supported)
+- Path to ConEmu.exe and ConEmuCD.dll set in the Visual Studio settings

 ## ConEmu

 ConEmu is a Windows console emulator which is not part of this Visual Studio extension.